How to Make the Supercorder Straight Flute

 Chapter One: Intro

-I created this new musical woodwind instrument with beautiful sound from September 2003 and on through the end of 2006.
+I created this new musical woodwind instrument with beautiful sound from September 2003 and on through about the end of 2006.
 It started with a couple of unique design ideas.
 I couldn't get any recorder makers to try them and finally decided if they were ever to see the light of day I would have to make my own instrument-s.
 I improved on those ideas with some new ones found or occurring to me along the way.
-I made about twenty, of varying features.
+I made about twenty, of improving features.
 A few I sold.
 I have one that I still play.
 I've played it in music jams, and in amateur orchestras and concert bands in place of oboe or flute.
 (Mostly oboe - the pitch range is good and often oboe players are hard to find.)
 People like the sound.
-Fortuitously I have a very few unfinished ones in various stages to use for illustrations herein, and I have held onto the various jigs and special tools, which are specially made for the job but mostly pretty simple.
+Fortuitously I have a very few unfinished ones and parts in various stages to use for illustrations herein, and I have held onto the various jigs and special tools, which were specially made for the job but are mostly pretty simple.
 I won't describe the instrument or extol its virtues here.
 I've done that on the general info web page and in the short videos.

 In order for it to "take off" and become popular, somebody needs to start making them.
 I could write just enough detail and provide measurements so that experienced recorder or other woodwind instrument makers could make them.
 But they probably wouldn't.
 So instead I'm writing this complete book so that anyone with mechanical aptitude will understand the essentials of making woodwind instruments in general and more specificly exactly how to make this new flute.
 There are three main areas of craftsmanship involved.
 I learned them as I went and I pass on my techniques herein.
 I'm certainly no "authority" on any of these subjects.
 I learned enough for what I was doing: